danbishop/kita/README.md

 The easiest method is to install the snap.
 However, Kita is also available as a Ruby Gem.

 In order to install the gem version on Ubuntu, first install Ruby and the following libraries:

 `sudo apt install ruby ruby-dev build-essential`

-Now installation should be as simple as `sudo gem install kita`
+Now installation should be as simple as:

+`sudo gem install kita`

 You can now run `kita`